United Way starts at Square One.

 A Legacy of Convening

 For nearly 100 years, United Way California Capital Region has brought local people together to make community change happen.
-Serving Amador, El Dorado, Placer, Sacramento and Yolo counties, the local United Way is working to meet its 20-year commitment to significantly reduce poverty in the region by helping kids excel in school, investing in families and strengthening schools.
+Serving Amador, El Dorado, Placer, Sacramento and Yolo counties, the local United Way is working to meet its commitment to significantly reduce poverty in the region by helping kids excel in school, investing in families and strengthening schools.

 Frequently Asked Questions

 For 100 years, United Way California Capital Region has brought people together to fight poverty.
 We believe school is square one for ending family poverty.
 Through our Square One Approach, we help kids excel in school, invest in families, and strengthen our schools.